bnb/step-by-step-express/README.md

 - Added port detection (`process.env.PORT`) that allows us to ship it to Auzre
 - Added `favicon.ico` to make browsers happy

-To run the Step six code:
+To run the Step Six code:

 ```bash
 # make sure your current working directory is the main directory of this repo